Dukecity/CommandSchedulerBundle/UPGRADE.md

 php bin/console doctrine:migrations:migrate
 ```

+**Note:** When you configure a custom entity class, the bundle automatically excludes its default `ScheduledCommand` entity from Doctrine mappings to prevent table name conflicts.

 **Important:** The base table structure (`scheduled_command`) is unchanged, so your existing data will continue to work with your custom entity class.
 Only custom fields you add require a migration.